-A fresh installation of Windows XP, Vista or Windows 7, while in AHCI mode, is the most straightforward way of installing the AHCI driver.
+A fresh installation of Windows 7 or Windows 8, while in AHCI mode, is the most straightforward way of installing the AHCI driver.

-Windows XP requires adding the Intel AHCI driver with the F6 option during installation.
-Windows Vista and Windows 7 has native AHCI support, so either the native AHCI driver will be used or the Intel AHCI driver can be added.
+Windows 7 or Windows 8 have native AHCI support, so either the native AHCI driver will be used or the Intel AHCI driver can be added.

-An existing Windows XP, Vista or Windows 7 image using the native AHCI driver can be updated to use the Intel AHCI driver (iastor.sys).
-The driver can be downloaded from www.hp.com.
+An existing Windows 7 or Windows 8 image using the native AHCI driver can be updated to use the Intel AHCI driver (iastora.sys).
+The driver can be downloaded from hp.com.

-Enhancing existing Vista or Windows 7 images from IDE mode or native AHCI mode
+Enhancing existing Windows 7 images from IDE mode or native AHCI mode.

-Vista and Windows 7 have a native AHCI driver.
-If Vista or Windows 7 was installed while in IDE mode, a registry change will allow users to gracefully switch to AHCI mode using the Microsoft driver.
-See the Microsoft Knowledge Base Article at http://support.micorsoft.com/kb/922976/en-us
+Windows 7 has a native AHCI driver.
+If Windows 7 was installed while in IDE mode, a registry change will allow users to gracefully switch to AHCI mode using the Microsoft driver.
+See the Microsoft Knowledge Base Article at http://support.microsoft.com/kb/922976/en-us.

-Corporate IT may be able to update an existing Vista or Windows 7 image that was created in IDE mode to use the Intel AHCI driver.
+Corporate IT may be able to update an existing Window 7 image that was created in IDE mode to use the Intel AHCI driver.
 The process requires inserting the Intel AHCI drivers into the image in a pre-installation environment using the appropriate OS Tools.